argoproj/argo-helm/charts/argo-cd/README.md

 # Argo CD Chart

-A Helm chart for ArgoCD, a declarative, GitOps continuous delivery tool for Kubernetes.
+A Helm chart for Argo CD, a declarative, GitOps continuous delivery tool for Kubernetes.

 Source code can be found [here](https://argoproj.github.io/argo-cd/)